Close

 Relating to Our Portfolio Companies

-As stewards of our assets, we engage our portfolio companies to enhance shareholder value and advocate good governance and sustainability practices.
+We engage our portfolio companies to enhance long-term shareholder value and advocate sound governance, sustainability, and corporate practices.

 Governance